S-crow/shortUrl-Backend/README.md

 # shortUrl-Backend

-Backend part of a custom shortUrl Project
+Backend part of a custom shortUrl project
 Deployed on Heroku platform

 Find the accessible link here :